MicrosoftDocs/Viva/Viva/insights/personal/teams/new/network.md

 However, in the following situations, Viva Insights assigns shorter times:

-* Within five minutes, you send one email and then open or send another one.
+* You send one email and then open or send another one within five minutes.
 In this case, Viva Insights assigns the time between the two actions to the *first* email (that is, the sent email).
-* Within two and a half minutes, you open one email and then open or send another one.
+* You open one email and then open or send another one within two and a half minutes.
 In this case, Viva Insights also assigns the time between the two actions to the first email (that is, the opened email).

 >[!Note]
 >The time you spend sending or reading email outside your Outlook-defined working hours affects some insights you get on the **Wellbeing** tab.